Asian Travel Expo & Asian Travel Awards 2025 to Showcase and Honour Tourism Excellence in Bahrain - www.lokmattimes.com

 Asian Travel Expo & Asian Travel Awards 2025 to Showcase and Honour Tourism Excellence in Bahrain

-PNN Manama [Bahrain], September 26: The Kingdom of Bahrain is set to become the centre stage of the global ...
+Manama [Bahrain], September 26: The Kingdom of Bahrain is set to become the centre stage of the global tourism ...

 Manama [Bahrain], September 26: The Kingdom of Bahrain is set to become the centre stage of the global tourism industry as it hosts the Asian Travel Expo 2025 and the prestigious Asian Travel Awards 2025, both organised by the Asian Arab Trade Chamber of Commerce (AATCOC), at the world-class Exhibition World Bahrain this December.